Immigration Court Process, Including Appeals and Deportation Orders

 What if you check the immigration court website or call the immigration court hotline (1-800-898-7180) and your case is in the system but there is no upcoming hearing?
 Your next steps depend on what the system says about your case.

-If the system has your information, but you do not have an upcoming hearing, you should keep checking the system every week to make sure you do not miss any hearings or information.
+If the system has your information, but you do not have an upcoming hearing, you should keep checking the system every week.
 You can also try calling your specific immigration court.
 You can find the contact information for immigration courts here (scroll down the page and click on the name of the court, or search by entering your zip code).

 If the system says that the immigration judge ordered removal, and you never had an individual hearing, you most likely received a deportation order because you missed a hearing.
 But there are still actions you can take!
 Read more here about your options after receiving a deportation order.
 You may also want to find legal help.